microsoft/AzureSMR/README.md

 ---

  `AzureSMR` is an R Package for managing a selection of Azure resources, using the Azure Service Manager API.
-The package exposes function to manage resources, resource groups, storage (blobs and containers), ARM templates, virtual machines and HDInsight (nodes, Hive and Spark).
+The package exposes function to manage resources, resource groups, storage (blobs and containers), ARM templates, virtual machines, HDInsight (nodes, Hive and Spark) and Azure Datalake Store.
 To use the package, you must configure an Azure Active Directory application and service principal in the Azure portal.

 To get started with this package, see the vignettes: